charroux/kubernetes-volumes/README.md

 Where the host path to the persistent volume is set to: /host

-This should be an existing directory in your local machine, and IT MUST contain the content of: https://github.com/charroux/kubernetes-volumes/tree/master/public

-or any other HTML pages.

 ### Kubernetes Volumes on minikube

 If you are using minikube you must do extra configuration.